lsst-dm/dmtn-308/index.rst

 BigQuery
 ~~~~~~~~

-- BigQuery can have high latency for small queries (seconds to tens of seconds), but it is very efficient for large-scale analytical queries on petabyte-scale data.
-- The serverless nature of the platform requires that a full query execution environment is initialized for every query, which includes allocating and provisioning of resources, as well as optimization and planning across the distributed resources.
+- BigQuery has high latency for small queries, from several to tens of seconds, due to the serverless nature of the platform, which requires provisioning of resources for each query, as well as optimization and planning within the execution engine.
+- Designed for extreme horizontal scalability, it is very efficient and performant for large-scale analytical queries on petabyte-scale data.
 - Caching mechanisms and optimization techniques can be used to improve query performance.
-For instance, BigQuery can cache results of queries for up to 24 hours, which can significantly reduce query latency for repeated queries.
+  - For instance, BigQuery can cache results of queries for up to 24 hours, which can significantly reduce query latency for repeated queries.
+- Performance of spatial queries is not inherently optimized, as BigQuery does not support spatial indexing.
+  - However, spatial queries can be optimized by using hierarchical mesh indexing, which can reduce the amount of data scanned by the query engine.
+  - This can significantly improve query performance for spatial queries, but it requires additional development effort to implement.

 Scalability
 -----------